naiyerasif/site/blog/2019-07-08-persisting-and-querying-data-with-mongo-repository.md

 }
 ```

-Inject these implementations through a `MongoCustomConversions` bean as follows:
+Inject these converters through a `MongoCustomConversions` bean as follows:

 ```java
 package com.mflash.configuration;